NeuroTechX/ntx_slack_archive/eegdata.md

  >im thinking that you could take a resting state dataset with many electrodes (maybe 128+),  select 8 randomly, and then move around that space optimizing for most variance explained with 8 electrodes our of N electrodes using gradient descent or something more sophisticated

+7/21/2017 2:24 AM

+ **andyh616** :

+ >even if this worked in a task-dependent way, you could potentially figure out what the best configuration is and use that montage for whatever you are trying to clsassify